• Athletics

 Arkansas Future Grant (ArFuture)

+Arkansas Future (ArFuture) is the newest state grant program.
 The purpose of this grant is to increase the education and skills of Arkansas’s workforce in an affordable manner.
-The grant applies to students enrolled in Science, Technology, Engineering and Math (STEM) or regional high demand areas of study.
+The grant applies to students enrolled in Science, Technology, Engineering, and Math (STEM) or regional high-demand areas of study.
 The grant will cover tuition and fees for qualifying certificate and Associate degree programs at Arkansas’ public institutions for eligible students.
-The grant is available on a first come, first serve basis.
-Please click here for a list of approved programs.
+The grant is available on a first-come, first-serve basis.

 Career Pathways Programs